TheWidlarzGroup/react-native-notificated/docs/docs/intro/comprehensive-configuration/order-of-overwriting-settings.md

 The rest can be overwritten at lower levels - notification type range (for example, for all errors) and instance range (for the single notification).

-## Notification type range (for example for all success notifications):
+## Notification type range (for example, for all success notifications):

 ```jsx
 const { useNotifications, NotificationsProvider } = createNotifications({